mikejbanta/RallyAppLegal/Terms_of_Service.md

 By accessing or using the Rally mobile application ("Rally", "the App", "our App"), you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, do not use Rally.

-Rally is operated by [Your Company Name] ("we", "us", "our").
-These Terms constitute a legally binding agreement between you and [Your Company Name].
+Rally is operated by Rally App ("we", "us", "our").
+These Terms constitute a legally binding agreement between you and Rally App.

 ## 2. Description of Service